Bama Vijayam (1967 film): Plot

 On the day of Bama's visit, Parvathi decides to lock three of her five children inside a room, so that Bama wouldn't know that she is old enough to have 5 kids.
 Sita sees this, and she decides to hide her spectacles, so that Bama wouldn't guess her age too.
 When Bama arrives, she goes to Sita's portion first.
 Sita has to go and get the diamond necklace from Parvathi.
 Meanwhile, Raman tells Bama about his and his brothers' jobs.
 When Sita comes, she lies to Bama that Raman is an advocate in high court, to which both Bama and Raman look surprised.
 Bama asks Sita what the time is, but Sita can't see the time in her wrist watch without the spectacles.
 Parvathi sees this and laughs.

 Later when Bama goes to Parvathi's portion, Parvathi lies that her husband is college principal.
 When she tells that she has only two children, Sita lets the other three kids out of the locked room.
 Bama thinks that the kids are orphans, and Parvathi, who does not know English, agrees that the kids are orphans.
 Sita makes fun of this.
 Finally, when Bama arrives at Krishnan's part of the house, she gets a spectacular welcome with red carpet, flowers and her favourite drinks.
 They even take a few snaps with her.

 The ladies are amazed by Bama's simplicity like glass bangles, her politeness.
 Even then they do not take a cue, and try to show off too much in front of her.
 Soon, they get close to Bama and keep meeting her for picnics in her shooting spots, etc., neglecting their family.
 Krishnan gets an instalment car for the ladies to roam, Raman gets telephone connection through' his office citing his father's "illness", which the ladies use to talk to Bama every day.

 After a few months of this, and financial problems, a bombshell appears in the form of an anonymous letter stating that one of the three husbands is having an affair with Bama, and this upsets their wives.
 Each hopes and wishes that her husband is not the culprit, but to each the evidence seems to point to him only.

 After a series of humorous incidents, the false news of Maheshwaran having illegal contact with Bama is published in a newspaper, thus leading to more trouble.
 However, after some time, the publisher apologises for it and decides to publish a retraction, and it all ends well for everyone.

 Cast

 Production

-In 1965, when K. Balachander was "just getting his bearings in the film industry", his household was excited because Sowcar Janaki, a star, was due to visit their house.
+In 1965, when K. Balachander was a rookie in the film industry, his household was excited because Sowcar Janaki, an established actress, was due to visit their house.
 This incident laid the foundation for Bama Vijayam, which was written and directed by Balachander, and produced by M. S. Kasi under Manohar Pictures.
 It was simultaneously filmed in Telugu as Bhale Kodallu, with a slightly different cast.